Mirroar/hivemind/README.md

 ## Info

-This is a bot for the game [screeps](https://screeps.com), intended to be used as a fully automated partner / opponent on private servers.
+This is an open source bot for the game [screeps](https://screeps.com), intended to be used as a fully automated partner / opponent on private servers.

 Most of the code originated from an AI written on the official servers.
-Due to that, several mechanisms for manually interacting with it still exist, mostly triggered by placing flags.
-Nonetheless, this code is intended to be used without interaction, and the aforementioned mechanisms might be removed in future versions.
+It is intended to be used without interaction, but there are some things that can be triggered manually, and the bot can be customized through several settings.

 ## Official servers